-- The assets and deferred outflows of resources of CWA exceed its liabilities at the close of the most recent fiscal year by \$252 million. - CWA's total net position increased by \$5.4 million.
+- The assets and deferred outflows of resources of CWA exceed its liabilities at the close of the most recent fiscal year by \$267 million. - CWA's total net position increased by \$9.9 million.
 This increase is primarily the result of the contributions by the City of Houston (the City).
-The City subsidizes certain expenses; however, these reimbursements are based on cash basis expenditures, and therefore, the effects of accrual items and non-cash expenses such as depreciation are not matched with cash amounts. - Operating revenues increased by \$5.9 million. - Operating expenses decreased by \$3.4 million. - Construction in progress increased by \$12.5 million. - Long-term liabilities (net of current portion) decreased by \$3.5 million is mostly due to the payment and amortization of debt of \$8.5 million and an increase in interest payable of \$6.4 million.
+The City subsidizes certain expenses; however, these reimbursements are based on cash basis expenditures, and therefore, the effects of accrual items and non-cash expenses such as depreciation are not matched with cash amounts. - Operating revenues increased by \$2.6 million. - Operating expenses decreased by \$0.6 million. - Construction in progress increased by \$8.6 million. - Long-term liabilities (net of current portion) increased by \$15.0 million is mostly due to the net effect of payment and amortization of debt of \$9.1 million and the issuance of contract revenue bonds during the year of \$25.0 million.